ganbaacode/cs516-project/README.md

 ## Tech Stack

-List the technologies and frameworks used in your project.
+List the technologies and frameworks used in this project.

 - Frontend: React
 - Backend: Node.js